 - Wear tennis shoes or hiking boots, and consider tossing rain boots in the car for creek stomping!

 - Bring a small bag of charcoal as you can always find an empty grill to cook on.
 Don’t be like us, and bring firewood.
-We had this idea that we could build a campfire to cook our food on, as it turned out the only fire pits were for reserved campsites.
-Oh, and don’t forget a lighter.
+We had the idea that we could build a campfire to cook our food on, but as it turned out, the only fire pits were for reserved campsites.
+Oh, and don’t forget a lighter!

 - Pack a cooler with drinks, and healthy foods like fruits & veggies for snacking.
 We also pack ice in a Ziploc bag, to have fresh ice cubes in our drinks throughout the day.